Self-Care for Mental Health: A Complete How-to Guide

 On November 2019, the University of California, Berkeley released a new study that shows how deep sleep helps reduce anxiety disorders by restoring the brain’s mechanism that regulates emotions.
 In addition researchers tracked anxiety levels and sleep from 280 online patients of all ages.
 Results showed that a sleepless night can increase anxiety levels up to 30%.

-Having a regular sleep schedule, avoiding bright light two hours before bed, meditation, and CBD have really helped me to fall asleep more easily and stay asleep longer every night.
+Having a regular sleep schedule, keeping my room dark and cool, meditation, and CBD have really helped me to fall asleep more easily and stay asleep longer every night.

 Grab a Supplement